Compatible Rack Mount Bracket - Black

 WAN2 on the Vigor 2832 is an Ethernet port to which you can connect any Ethernet Internet feed.
 This can also be used to connect DrayTek's Vigor 130 DSL model in order to connect a second ADSL or VDSL line to the Vigor 130.
 When the Vigor 2832 is used with the Vigor 130, the Vigor 2832 can report the DSL line statistics from the Vigor 130 in its own web interface (above) alongside the built-in DSL interface.

-Order in the next 11 hours 16 minutes and select next day delivery at checkout*
+Order by 17:00 next Monday and select next day delivery at checkout*

 *Subject to delivery address